heremaps/pptk/docs/source/quickstart.rst

     >>> pip install pptk

 .. note::
-   pptk requires 64-bit Python and is currently only :code:`pip install`-able on Python 3.6 and Python 2.7.
+   pptk requires 64-bit Python and is only :code:`pip install`-able on versions of Python that have a corresponding pptk wheel file on PyPI.

 In Python, generate 100 random 3-d points, and

 .. code-block:: python